Frequently asked questions

 We typically do not involve an animal at the first appointment although you may be able to see some of the animals on site.
 Assessment includes interviews with the child/young person and/or parents/carers although these may be done in a more creative way with younger children e.g. using drawings etc. We have a refreshment area in the large waiting room so if we need to speak to a young person alone, you are free to make yourself a drink whilst you wait.
 If you need to bring siblings to the first session, then we do have toys or activities they can use in the same room.

-At the end of the inital assessment, the psychologist will discuss their thoughts with you about what they have heard and what they recommend as the best way forward.
+At the end of the initial assessment, the counsellor or psychologist will discuss their thoughts with you about what they have heard and what they recommend as the best way forward.
 This may include the suggestion of a therapeutic intervention or a further period of assessment (for example, school observations, cognitive assessment or standardised questionnaires).
 You are free to choose at any stage, not to take up the offer or recommendation of further appointments.

 What if I need to cancel a session?